vincemansel/ios-trello/README.md

 ```

-Here is how to get started.
+Here is how to get going...
 ======

 ## Additional Sources Required: